eclipse-theia/theia/examples/playwright/docs/EXTENSIBILITY.md

 Optionally we can specify a view name, which corresponds to the label in Theia's view menu.
 This information is enough to open, close, find and interact with the view.

-Additionally we can add further custom methods for the specific actions and queries we want to use for our custom view.
+Additionally, we can add further custom methods for the specific actions and queries we want to use for our custom view.
 As an example, `MyView` above introduces a method that allows to click a button.

 To use this custom page object in a test, we pass our custom page object as a parameter when opening the view with `app.openView`.